The Genius of Democracy

 An example of this may be found in a simple pamphlet written by Henry Martyn Robert and first published in 1876, Robert's Rules of Orderwhich has since become the universal structure for meetings and discussions in which citizens get together to get things done.

 A more modern example can be found in Linus Torvalds, the originator of the Linux operating system, and in the Open Source movement in general.
-Open Source is how geeks volunteer: they create useful tools to make things easier for people who use tools, which is everyone.
-An underappreciated facet of our modern, digital economy is that it is running on trillions of dollars of volunteer labor and intellectual property.
+Open Source is how geeks volunteer: They create useful tools to make things easier for people who use tools, which is everyone.
+An underappreciated facet of our modern, digital economy is that it is running on trillions of dollars worth of volunteer labor and intellectual property.

-Given the turmoil of the pandemic, and the divisions stressing our political fabric, it's easy to lose sight of the two aspects of our messy human nature which propel us in our arc of progress: we have an impulse to self organize into cooperating groups, we have an impulse to make things better.
+Given the turmoil of the pandemic, and the divisions stressing our political fabric, it's easy to lose sight of the two aspects of our messy human nature which propel us in our arc of progress: We have an impulse to self organize into cooperating groups, we have an impulse to make things better.

 The genius of democracy is that it's a political system well suited for people to collectively make things better.
 Yeah, it's messy, it's imperfect, it's clunky.
 But it works.